mcneel/xamarin-macios/docs/website/mmp-errors.md

 Please report this issue to the publisher of the assembly package (e.g. nuget author) so this can be fixed in their future releases.

+### <a name="MM0130"/>MM0130: No assemblies found.
+You should provide at least one assembly.

+When running --runregistrar, at least one assembly should be provided.

+### <a name="MM0131"/>MM0131: Product assembly '{0}' not found in assembly list: '{1}'

+When running --runregistrar, the assembly list should include the product assembly, Xamarin.Mac, XamMac.

 # MM1xxx: file copy / symlinks (project related)